 How to find free and cheap campsites in Australia

 One feature I haven’t touched on yet is the pricing side that the app allows you to filter by.
-I live by this feature when I’m camping and so far when looking for campsites along Australia’s east coast, It’s proven to be pretty good.
+I live by this feature when I’m camping and so far when looking for free camping in Australia, It’s proven to be pretty good.
+I think I use the free camping Australia map settings more than anything else.
 So here are the steps to help you find the most budget-friendly spots for your road trip.

 - Open up the Maps tab – this will bring you to a map of the whole of Australia with numbers indicating how many campsites there are based on your filters.